AssetBlock/arc-01/README.md

 Instead, we must use the transaction `notes` field as the primary tool for defining tokens.
 For security tokens, we must pass requests for transfers to a central token issuer who is responsible for approving the transfer based on the compliance rules associated with the token.

+### Important Considerations

+* The following standard must keep the notes field under the required 1k encoded size.
+We may need to make additional adjustments to labels and validation of values to guarantee the notes field will not exceed this limit.

 ### Key Terms

 For the purposes of the doc below we are using the following key terms: